concord-consortium/mysystem_sc/README.md

 1. make sure the gems are installed:
 `bundle install --binstubs`

+2. process the wise4 glue and MySystem SproutCore files `bin/rake build`

+3. copy the created vle folder into the wise4 folder `cp -r vle wise4/`

-2. Go into the wise4 directory
+4. Go into the wise4 directory
 `cd wise4`

-3. Run the jasmine test server
+5. Run the jasmine test server
 `rake jasmine`

-4. Follow directions, open browser: http://localhost:8888/
+6. Follow directions, open browser: http://localhost:8888/

 ### Running Wise4 Glue tests on commandline or CI server ###
 1. make sure the gems are installed:
 `bundle install --binstubs`

+2. process the wise4 glue and MySystem SproutCore files `bin/rake build`

+3. copy the created vle folder into the wise4 folder `cp -r vle wise4/`

-2. Go into the wise4 directory
+4. Go into the wise4 directory
 `cd wise4`

-3. Run the jasmine ci task
+5. Run the jasmine ci task
 `../bin/rake jasmine:ci`

 If you want run this in a CI server that supports JUnit formatting, that can be done with: